grpc/grpc.github.io/docs/guides/index.md

 ---
-bodyclass: docs
+headline: What is gRPC?
 layout: docs
+sidenav: doc-side-guides-nav.html
 title: Guides
-headline: 'What is gRPC?'
 type: markdown
-sidenav: doc-side-guides-nav.html
 ---
 <p class="lead">
 This document introduces you to gRPC (and its friend, protocol buffers).
 If you’re new to gRPC and/or protocol buffers, read this!
 If you just want to dive in and see gRPC in action first, see our [Quick Starts].